The Jewel of Medina

 The Jewel of Medina is a historical novel by Sherry Jones that recounts the life of Aisha, one of Muhammad's wives, from the age of six, when she was betrothed to Muhammad, to her death.

-Although the novel was originally scheduled for release in 2008, the publication run was canceled by Random House due to concerns about possibly inflammatory content.
-Domestic and international publication rights were subsequently picked up by other publishing houses.
+Although the novel was originally scheduled for release in 2008 by Random House, but was cancelled due to concerns about possibly inflammatory content.
+Domestic and international publication rights were subsequently picked up by other publishing houses, and the book was released October 2008.

 Cancellation

 Random House signed Sherry Jones to a two-book contract in 2007, offering her an advance of one hundred thousand dollars, with The Jewel of Medina scheduled to be released on August 12, 2008.
 The novel was to be featured by the Book of the Month Club and the Quality Paperback Book Club.

 Prior to publication, the Random House publicity department solicited comment from Denise Spellberg, professor of history and Middle Eastern studies at the University of Texas.
 She reportedly described the book as "incredibly offensive" and a "very ugly, stupid piece of work," suggesting that its "explosive" content could inspire violence among radical Islamic groups and thereby represent a threat to national security.
 Random House responded by canceling the publication run.